Advertising: New media

-As the mobile phone became a new mass medium in 1998 when the first paid downloadable content appeared on mobile phones in Finland, mobile advertising followed, also first launched in Finland in 2000.
-By 2007 the value of mobile advertising had reached $2 billion and providers such as Admob delivered billions of mobile ads.
+Mobile phones became a new mass medium in 1998 when the first paid downloadable content appeared on mobile phones in Finland, mobile advertising followed, first launched in Finland in 2000.
+In 2007, the value of mobile advertising was expected to be $3 billion, with most of this generated via mobile search and video.
+By 2025 this had increased to an estimated market size of $262 billion.

 More advanced mobile ads include banner ads, coupons, Multimedia Messaging Service picture and video messages, advergames and various engagement marketing campaigns.
-A particular feature driving mobile ads is the 2D barcode, which replaces the need to do any typing of web addresses, and uses the camera feature of modern phones to gain immediate access to web content.
-83 percent of Japanese mobile phone users already are active users of 2D barcodes.
+One feature driving mobile ads is the 2D barcode (QR code) which replaces the need to type web addresses, and uses the camera in mobile phones to access web content.
+83% of Japanese mobile phone users are active users of 2D barcodes.

 Some companies have proposed placing messages or corporate logos on the side of booster rockets and the International Space Station.

-Unpaid advertising (also called "publicity advertising"), can include personal recommendations ("bring a friend", "sell it"), spreading buzz, or achieving the feat of equating a brand with a common noun (in the United States, "Xerox" = "photocopier", "Kleenex" = tissue, "Vaseline" = petroleum jelly, "Hoover" = vacuum cleaner, and "Band-Aid" = adhesive bandage).
-However, some companies oppose the use of their brand name to label an object.
-Equating a brand with a common noun also risks turning that brand into a generic trademark – turning it into a generic term which means that its legal protection as a trademark is lost.

-Early in its life, The CW aired short programming breaks called "Content Wraps", to advertise one company's product during an entire commercial break.
-The CW pioneered "content wraps" and some products featured were Herbal Essences, Crest, Guitar Hero II, CoverGirl, and Toyota.

-A new promotion concept has appeared, "ARvertising", advertising on augmented reality technology.

-Controversy exists on the effectiveness of subliminal advertising (see mind control), and the pervasiveness of mass messages (propaganda).
+An advertising method has emerged called "ARvertising", which uses augmented reality technology.
+The emerging technology of drone displays has been used for advertising purposes.